tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/components.md

 ### What are components

-Components define the structure of the UI of the app, for example lists, navigation, or more complex things like a map.
+Components define the structure of the User Interface (UI) of the app, for example lists, navigation, or more complex things like a map.

 Every App needs to start with the `AppBase` component.

+Drag components onto the workspace from the left sidebar.
+They snap onto each other.

 You can look up the documentation for all components by right clicking on them and clicking on `help` or by browsing the components section in the [reference](/reference).
+Through the right click context menu you can also duplicate components and whole constellations of blocks.

+Tip: Use the [Group and GroupConnector](/reference/components/group) components to organize more complex component configurations.

 Common design patterns are covered in the [tutorial](/guides/tutorials/intro).